Dale McTavish: Playing career

 McTavish was born in Eganville, Ontario.
 He played four seasons of junior hockey with the Peterborough Petes of the Ontario Hockey League.
 He helped lead the Petes to the league championship in 1992–93, and a Memorial Cup berth.
 Undrafted, McTavish spent two years playing Canadian college hockey with the St. Francis Xavier X-Men before attracting the attention of NHL scouts.
 McTavish signed a contract with the Flames in 1996 but spent most of the next two seasons in the minors with the Saint John Flames.

 McTavish continued his career in Europe in 1997, playing three seasons in the Finnish SM-liiga with SaiPa and the Espoo Blues.
 With SaiPa he reached SM-liiga semi-finals and was by far the most popular player among SaiPa supporters.
 In 2000, he moved to Switzerland, where he played for eight seasons: first with Rapperswil-Jona Lakers where he spent five seasons (2000-2005), then for ZSC Lions from 2006-07, and finally EV Zug in 2007-08.
 For the season 2010-2011, McTavish returned to SaiPa, where his European career started.
 After that season he retired.

 McTavish was a member of Team Canada at the 2007 Spengler Cup.

-In 1995, McTavish also played for the New Jersey Rockin' Rollers inline hockey club of the Roller Hockey International, where he recorded two goals and three assists in six games.
+In 1995, McTavish also played for the New Jersey Rockin' Rollers inline hockey club of Roller Hockey International, where he recorded two goals and three assists in six games.